astanziola/anderson-sphere-scattering/README.md

 The implementation follows [Anderson's 1950 paper](https://pubs.aip.org/asa/jasa/article-abstract/22/4/426/619489/Sound-Scattering-from-a-Fluid-Sphere), which solves the acoustic scattering problem using:
 - Modal expansion using spherical Bessel and Hankel functions for radial components
 - Legendre polynomials for angular dependence
-- Assumes incident plane wave propagating in the negative z-direction
+- Assumes an incident plane wave propagating in the negative z-direction

-The solution is valid outside the ssphere, for any combination of fluid properties (sound speed and density).
+The solution is valid outside the sphere, for any combination of fluid properties (sound speed and density).

 ## Getting Started

 The code requires only core MATLAB.
-It was tested on MATLAB R2024b.
+It has been tested on MATLAB R2024b.

 ### Installation